bowman2001/hugo-mod-open-in-vscode/README.md

 ## Security Risk!

 To include the path to your local project in a public configuration file may be a security risk.
 Hugo allows to separate the local development configuration from the production configuration, if this a concern.
-And you should separate this parameter, then, and exclude the configuration file from version control.
+And you should separate this parameter, then, and exclude it from version control.